 - You are legally obligated to consider the request.
 This means looking at the benefits of the requested changes in working conditions for the employee and your business and weighing these against any adverse business impact of implementing the changes.
 In considering the request you must not discriminate unlawfully against the employee.

-- Your decision should be put in writing and worded clearly within three months from first receipt (unless you agree to extend this period with the employee).
+- Your decision should be put in writing and worded clearly within two months (as of August 2023, under the Flexible Working Bill) from first receipt (unless you agree to extend this period with the employee).

 If you reject a flexible working request, it should only be for the following business reasons: